 The Maryland Community College Promise Scholarship is a last dollar award, available to students that plan to enroll in credit-bearing coursework leading to a vocational certificate, certificate, or an Associate Degree; or in a sequence of credit or non-credit courses that leads to licensure or certification; or in a registered apprenticeship program at a Maryland community college.
-Students must have graduated from high school or successfully completed a GED in Maryland within two years of applying for the scholarship.
-The FAFSA or MSFAA must be completed by March 1 to be considered.
+Students must have graduated from high school or successfully completed a GED in Maryland to apply for the scholarship.
+The FAFSA or MSFAA must be completed by March 1 to be considered credit-bearing coursework.
+There is no application deadline for students in non-credit courses.